Royal National Lifeboat Institution: Heritage and museums

 The RNLI 200th anniversary and Isle of Man’s maritime heritage exhibition 'All at Sea' is at House of Manannan, Peel, Isle of Man, from 17 February 2024 to 26 January 2025.
 It is supported by the RNLI Heritage Collection Trust 2012.

 The 'Women of the RNLI' exhibition to celebrate the RNLI 200th anniversary is at The National Maritime Museum, Greenwich, from 2 March 2024 to 1 December 2024.
 It features the work of photographer Jack Lowe, who uses the Victorian Collodion wet plate process to create the images.

 Many old lifeboats have been preserved by enthusiasts.
 They often appear at events including historic lifeboat gatherings at Fowey which have been held most years since 2002.
-The Lifeboat Enthusiast's Society was established in 1964 and supports the work of the RNLI Heritage Collection Trust and all aspects of lifeboat study including collecting ephemera and modelling.
+The Lifeboat Enthusiasts' Society was established in 1964 and supports the work of the RNLI Heritage Collection Trust and all aspects of lifeboat study including collecting ephemera and modelling.

 Media and image

 Newspapers often include reports about lifeboats, their rescues and losses.
 Since the 1890s they have also played their part in fund raising.

 The first appearance of an RNLI lifeboat on television was in 1947 when the pulling and sailing lifeboat was filmed as it was about to be replaced by a motor lifeboat.
 Since then many programmes have been made about lifeboats and their crews.
 Some were featured on This is Your Life and viewers of Blue Peter have raised funds to buy many lifeboats.

 The Mumbles Lifeboat Station took centre stage in the BBC drama series Ennal's Point in 1982 which starred Philip Madoc as a lifeboat coxswain.
 The series was based on a book by Alun Richards who wanted to show lifeboat crews as "ordinary men who became extraordinary because of their very nature of their task, saving life in any weather".

 Documentary series have been made about the lifeboat stations at in 1984 and Salcombe in 1993.
 The long-running BBC series, Saving Lives at Sea first aired in 2016.

 On 2 August 2024, a song commemorating the 200th anniversary of the service titled "Brave Volunteers" was released by Seth Lakeman and Fisherman's Friends.